bluem-development/bluem-php/README.md

     $request->selectDebtorWallet($BIC);
 ```
 See the section **DebtorWallet: preselecting a bank for Mandate, Payment or Identity request** for more information.
-This method can be used when creating iDIN and when creating iDEAL requests; you could store the selected bank ("Issuer") on user level and use it when creating a request for your user.
+This method can be used when creating iDIN and when creating iDEAL requests; you could store the selected bank (“Issuer”) on user level and use it when creating a request for your user.
 - You can inform the user WHY this is necessary and refer to the new laws and rules, in your own website/application or refer to the news/public announcements.
-- You can inform the user about the amount of trouble required: display a piece of text saying that it only takes a minute or two, and that it is stored for your convenience, and that it ensures integrity and a valid webshop experience.
+- You can inform the user about the amount of trouble required: display a piece of text saying that it only takes a minute or two, and that it is stored for your convenience: that it ensures integrity, and a valid webshop experience.

 *Can I connect the Identity service with a payment service like Emandates or iDEAL so the user is only redirected once?*<br>